Welcome to Silvertip Gold

 Purchasing precious metals is not a good idea if you're plan is to make a quick buck.
 I often receive calls where someone has watched a video where someone is portraying that gold or silver is going to explode in the next week or so, and then is going to be in the of thousands per oz by year's end.
 Now for sure, no one knows the future, and anything is possible, but you are most likely going to be unhappy with your purchase, and will be depressed when you see the prices in the short term, actually go down.
 When you purchase, I recommend you have the frame of mind, that the prices will likely drop 10% to 20% in the short term, and that if something comes up and you have to re-sell your purchase within days or months of your purchase, you should be prepared to take a 20% hit in silver, and a 15% hit in gold.
 Again, hopefully you've researched this enough to understand that precious metals is not a get rich quick scheme, but over the long term it has proven to be the best asset class to be in, especially when all the others have taken a downturn.

-But now to answer the original question, as to "how much would I lose?", requires much background and explanation to answer, so I'll need to be thorough here.
+And now to answer the original question, as to "how much would I lose?", requires much background and explanation to answer, so I'll need to be thorough here as well.

 Gold and silver should be viewed as insurance against a currency collapse, and a protection of ones wealth, or purchasing power.
 It is not an "investment" that is designed to creep upwards every year.
 It can, and does, but there are much better "investments" that the financial investing world has to offer you, if that's what you're looking for.
 That is of course, till history repeats itself, and the fiat currency becomes worthless, and now you're left with nothing.
 During the past 4000 years, the only financial instrument that has not eventually gone to zero, is Gold and Silver.